 Nowadays rules dictate that cars can go through the Jarwa area only in convoys.
 There are only four convoy trips each day, and naturally, hundreds of cars and buses line up for each.
 This is a journey of about 80km and takes 2 hours on an average.
 Once you are travelling with the convoy, you are not allowed to stop or take photos or lower the car’s window panes or interact with the Jarwas in any way.
 When I heard all these rules, my first and obvious impression was that Jarwas are violent.
 But that was not the case.
 Many of them passed us, carrying bows and arrows, but didn’t give us as much as a glance.
 On our return journey however, we saw some Jarwa kids begging by the road.
 But as you know, no interactions allowed.
 Their bowls were empty.
 Later I learned that Jarwas are not immune to some germs we carry around and die of sickness when they come in contact with us.
 Hence the rules.

 From Port Blair, we flew to Kerala.
 While Kerala didn’t have the scenic beauty of Andaman, it had richer fauna.
 Especially at the Periyar Tiger Reserve.
 One thing I want to talk about is the home-stay where we rested for two days at Thekkady.
 The host was incredible.
 And I mean incredible.
 The house was a small two storeyed one and we were offered one of the two rooms on the first floor.
 The host’s family consisted of his wife, daughter and himself.
 He was an a man in his 50s with grey hair and a remarkably fluent English accent.
 His wife was charming and a perfect cook (exceptional, if you consider the other places we stayed at).
 But most remarkable of all… the daughter.
 She was deaf, and hence never learned to speak either.
 YES, this is EXACTLY the scenario from Chaman Nahal’s The Silver Lining.
 When I first discovered the situation, I didn’t know what to say.
 I knew that such issues are too sensitive to talk about and kept my mouth shut.
 I never got to meet the daughter actually.
 I was rather severely sick at that time and didn’t budge from my room during our stay.
-But the host would come up and converse with me for hours while my parents were away touring.
+But the host would come up and converse with me for hours while I was alone.
 Just to ease my boredom I suppose.
 Anyway, this is how I came to know a lot about the daughter.
 She could read lips and had no problem understanding normal paced conversations.
 She also came first in some important math exam in the locality just the week before.
 So she had already had the happy ending of the story.
 I’ve seldom been so glad in my life.

 And as our wheels touched the runaway of Kolkata three hours before new year’s midnight, I planned to write a blogpost.
 And that plan was carried out today, after forgetting 90% of the incidents of our trip.